+Genentech, Inc

-Genentech, Inc. and University of North Carolina at Chapel Hill
+Department of Biostatistics, University of North Carolina at Chapel Hill

+Abstract:

-Abstract: We propose a Cox proportional hazards model with a change hyperplane to allow the effect of risk factors to differ depending on whether a linear combination of baseline covariates exceeds a threshold.
+We propose a Cox proportional hazards model with a change hyperplane to allow the effect of risk factors to differ depending on whether a linear combination of baseline covariates exceeds a threshold.
 The proposed model is a natural extension of the change-point hazards model.
-We maximize the partial likelihood function for estimation and suggest an m-out-of-n bootstrapping procedure for inference.
-We establish the asymptotic distribution of the estimators and show that the estimators for the change hyperplane converge in distribution to an integrated composite Poisson process defined on a multidimensional space.
-Finally, the numerical performance of the proposed approach is demonstrated using simulation studies and an analysis of the Cardiovascular Health Study.
+We maximize the partial likelihood function for estimation and suggest an m out of n bootstrapping procedure for inference.
+We establish the asymptotic distribution of the estimators and show that the estimators for the change hyperplane converge in distribution to an integrated composite Poisson process that is defined on a multi-dimensional space.
+Finally, the numerical performance of the proposed approach is demonstrated through simulation studies and analysis of the Cardiovascular Health Study.

-Key words and phrases: Change hyperplane, m-out-of-n bootstrap, proportional hazards model.
+Key words and phrases: Change hyperplane, m out of n bootstrap, Proportional hazards model.